cypress-io/cypress-grep/README.md

 # run only the tests tagged "smoke"
 # that have "login" in their titles
 $ npx cypress run --env grep=login,grepTags=smoke
+# only run the specs that have any tests with "user" in their titles
+$ npx cypress run --env grep=user,grepFilterSpecs=true
+# run only tests that do not have any tags
+# and are not inside suites that have any tags
+$ npx cypress run --env grepUntagged=true
 ```

 ## Videos